xcart/xcart-docs/_pages/kb_en/products/adding_products.md

 When creating a new product, you can specify the following product details:

 *   **Vendor**: Company name and email of the vendor who owns the product.
-This field is only available if X-Cart's {% link "Multi-vendor" ref_cvwmAuRi %} addon is active; it enables you to create products not only for yourself, but also for other users - as if they themselves created it.
+This field is only available if X-Cart's {% link "Multi-vendor" ref_cvwmAuRi %} addon is active.
+Since an administrator can create products not only for themselves, but also for other users (vendors), this field needs to be adjusted to specify the owner of the product.
 *   **Product name**: The name by which you and your customers will identify this product.
 *   **SKU**: The product SKU (A code that will serve as a unique identifier for this product).
 *   **Images**: Use this section to add images of the product.